baer/prisma-union-types-example/README.md

 ## Why is this a problem?

 Well, it depends on where you sit?
 If you're a Database engineer, you may shrug, but for application, this can be a little bit of an [impedance mismatch](https://en.wikipedia.org/wiki/Impedance_matching).
 Software applications typically work with denormalized Objects and Types that may be represented differently at the Database level.
-ORMs exist to translate one to the other, but some translations are much more complicated than others.
-While it is possible to _represent_ Union types in Prisma, as of this writing, it does not do so automatically.
+ORMs exist to translate one to the other, but some translations are much more complicated than others, and while it is possible to _represent_ Union types in Prisma, as of April 2023, it does not do so automatically.

 More concretely, GraphQL and TypeScript allow you to create a Union type, which is useful pretty much any time you need to represent one of several possible types.
 Two common examples are Error sub-classing and Search results that may need to return different types of content.
-And as of April 2023, this is not something that Prisma supports.

 For example, below is a Union type for an `Event` that could be a `Concert`, a `Play`, or a `Conference`.